 Essential requirements

-Obligations of the other economic operators
+Obligations of other economic operators

 Free movement